 You are using an old browser with security vulnerabilities and can not use the features of this website.

-In June 21, 2018, the University of Potsdam is presenting “Voltaire Prize for Tolerance, International Understanding and Respect for Differences” at the central graduation ceremony.
+In January 16, 2019, the University of Potsdam is presenting “Voltaire Prize for Tolerance, International Understanding and Respect for Differences”.
 The prize amounts to € 5,000 and is financed by the Friede Springer Foundation.
 Each year, the University of Potsdam will award the prize to one young scholar who has made an important contribution to the social dialogue on peace, international understanding and tolerance, or who has campaigned for freedom in research and teaching, or the right of free expression.